jbroadway/docs/docs/2023.1/studio/how-tos/props/how-to-change-properties-of-a-prop-gravity-etc.md

 Turn gravity on or off, lock, clone or delete a prop through the Prop Properties menu.

-**Step 1.** Place one of your controllers in the prop and press the menu button on that controller while holding it.
-When you're holding a prop, this button opens the prop properties menu instead of the main menu.
+**Step 1.** Place one of your controllers in the prop and press the menu button on that controller.
+This button will now open the prop properties menu instead of the main menu.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_7-8_1.mp4